What Are Chemical Burns?

 - Cough or shortness of breath

-In severe cases, you may develop any of the following:
+In serious cases, you may develop any of the following:

-Any chemical burn can be a legitimate reason to summon emergency medical help.
-Always err on the side of safety and call 911 if you don't know how severe the injury is or whether or not the person is medically stable.
+Any chemical burn can be a legitimate reason to get emergency medical help.
+Always call 911 if you don't know how severe the injury is or whether or not the person is medically stable.
 Also call 911 if you have any concerns about a chemical injury.

-Emergency personnel are trained to assess the extent of a chemical burn, begin treatment, and transport victims to the most appropriate hospital.
+Emergency personnel are trained to assess the extent of a chemical burn, begin treatment, and take patients to the hospital.

 - How many people are injured and the location where they are